hmcvay/pizza-parlor/README.md

 ## Description

-_This webpage contains SELECT BOXES(????) in two categories - toppings, and size - with multiple options per category for the user to choose from.
+_This webpage contains select boxes in size, style, and toppings categories - with multiple options per category for the user to choose from.
 After the user makes their choices there will be a submit button to display total price._

 _Live site [here](https://hmcvay.github.io/pizza-parlor)

+_For further exploration on the site, view [this](https://youtu.be/JUSqX7B5DXs) video

 <br>